jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

   Not a renowned figure among Church fathers
   Make sure not to overstate information found in the Jerome intro section (as the reader will see this later) Talk about Sicca and being African
-    Southwest of Carthage in the province Africa Proconsularis Mentions local deities worshipped by Moors
+    Southwest of Carthage in the province Africa Proconsularis (Augustine) Mentions local deities worshipped by Moors

 The plight of Christians in the 4th century (subcategory?)
   Diocletian's great persecution
   Give a history of Christianity in the Roman empire